 The answer to this seemingly simple question is rather complex because this decision is influenced by hunger and appetite.
 We need to learn what influences the desire to eat, how to distinguish between different types of hunger, increase mind-body awareness, and know our options when experiencing emotional hunger.

-Physical hunger develops gradually over some time.
+Physical hunger develops gradually over time.
 It often occurs several hours after a meal.
 It is accompanied by physical symptoms such as hunger pangs, stomach noises, decreased energy, difficulty concentrating and making decisions, lightheadedness, headache, shakiness, irritability, and even nausea.
 With physical hunger, one experiences satisfaction after eating, and this hunger disappears after reaching satiety.
-Non-physical hunger tends to have a quick onset and is unrelated to the timing of the most recent meal and can persist despite a person reaching physical satiety.
+Non-physical hunger tends to have a quick onset, is unrelated to the timing of the most recent meal, and can persist despite a person reaching physical satiety.
 After eating to fulfill non-physical hunger, one often experiences negative feelings such as guilt and shame.
 2

 Michelle May, M.D. explains that humans are born knowing when and how much to eat but that they lose their awareness of these cues.
 3 To help re-develop a practice of checking in with the body, ask yourself these questions: